nviennot/abricot/README.md

   @abricot.exec "sleep 1"
 end

-sleep 0.5
-multi.check_for_failures # raises if any job had a failure multi.kill # kill all jobs multi.wait # wait for all jobs
+multi.check_for_failures # returns immediately, raises if any job had a failure multi.kill # kill all jobs multi.wait # wait for all jobs
 ```